kevinalmansa/kevinalmansa.github.io/_pages/about.md

 ### Who Am I?

+I am your typical world traveling, coffee drinking, tech obssessed programmer and hacker.

-I have recently graduated from the University of Kent with a MSc in Computer Security, with two undergraduate degrees, one focusing on System Administration & Networking, the other a three year BSc focusing on Programming.
+I have recently graduated from the University of Kent with a MSc in Computer Security, and possess two undergraduate degrees, one focusing on System Administration & Networking, the other a three year BSc focusing on Programming.

-I have worked in IAM, Web Development, and System Administration.
+I have professional experience in IAM, Web Development, and System Administration.

-My Interests include Pentesting, Programming, everything Linux and I am finally starting to get my feet wet in Reversing.
+My Interests include Pentesting, Steganography, Programming, everything Linux and I am finally starting to get my feet wet in Reversing.

 I love discovering and learning about new technologies and how systems and infrastructures function.

-This blog will allow me to post and explain new concepts, systems and tools as I discover them.
+This blog will allow me to post and explain topcis, concepts, systems and tools I find interesting as well as serve as a location I use for personal resources and to discuss tools I develop.

 ### Contact me